dzan314/qmc-pi-estimation/README.md

 - QMC and MC convergence plots
 - Scatter plot, a visualization of samples picked by Sobol’s QMC

-The estimations are based on the area ratio of a circle inscribed in a 2x2 sqaure and this square.
+The estimations are based on the ratio of areas of a circle and a square, where the circle is inscribed in the square.
 Using the Law of Large Numbers, this ratio can be transformed into the ratio of sampled points: points inside the circle vs points outside.
-Formulas and exact methodology can be found in the second "readme" file (pdf)
+Exact methodology, explanation and formulas can be found in the second "readme" file (pdf).

 ## Usage